Knowing how much voltage is across a resistor in a circuit is likely to be confusing when first studying electronics.

 Just a power source across a resistor/resistive component:

 The simplest circuit is a voltage directly across a resistor or other resistive component.
 Incandescent light bulbs are one such resistive component.

-A lone component, has the full supply voltage across it, when connected to the supply.
+A lone component has the full supply voltage across it when it is connected to a voltage source.

-Current equals the power supply voltage, divided by resistance.
-That is the basic Ohms law formula: I = V/R. Virtually every learning electronics source covers ohms law pretty heavily.
+Current equals the power supply voltage, divided by the resistance.
+That is the basic Ohms law formula: I = V/R.

 Diode (voltage) drops:

-Diodes are semiconductors that generally conduct in only one direction.
+Generally speaking, diodes are semiconductors that generally conduct current in only one direction.

 Other than conducting or not, they have almost no control over how much current flows through them once a certain voltage is across them.
 A resistor is commonly used in series with various diodes to limit the current through them to a safe level.
 When used as such, the resistor is referred to as a protective, or current limiting resistor.